Skip to main content

 How long do internet outages last?

-But that isn’t always the case — some can last for hours, or even days, which can have a terrible impact on households given how much socialising, streaming, working and gaming takes place online nowadays.
+But that isn’t always the case — some can last for hours or even days, which can have a terrible impact on households given how much socialising, streaming, working, and gaming occurs online nowadays.

 How to check if the internet is down in your area